 The building was designed by Tan Yamanouchi & AWGL in 2022 and is located in Tokyo, Japan.
 A wooden house sits on a small narrow plot (4.9 m wide, 14.7 m deep) in metropolitan Tokyo.
-The clients are an aspiring manga artist, her partner, and two owls who have recently joined the family.
+The clients are an artist.

 The project began with the selection of a plot that was closely related to manga artists.
 The west facade, which faces the front road, is designed as a warped seismic wall evoking dynamically rising earth from the ground, with a tunnel penetrating the wall leading to the entrance.